awslabs/aws-config-engine-for-compliance-as-code/README.md

 Deploy a compliance-as-code engine to provide insights on the compliance status of AWS accounts and resources in a multi-account environment.
 In addition of the engine, a set of Rules can be deployed and is customizable depending on your environment.
 The defined set of Rules is named a RuleSet.

 ## Key Features
-1. Display aggregate results in the compliance account using a data analytics tool (e.g. Amazon QuickSight, ...).
+1. Vizualize aggregate results in the compliance account using a data analytics tool (e.g. Amazon QuickSight, ...).
 2. Adapt the RuleSet to the type of environment of the application: by specifying which RuleSet during the deployment in the application account.
 3. Store all historical data of all the changes by storing the compliance record in a centralized Amazon DynamoDB.
 4. Deploy easily in 10s of accounts: by having a 1-step process for each new application account via AWS CloudFormation.
 5. Protect the code base: by centralizing the code base of all the compliance-as-code rules in an “compliance account”.
 6. Keep the cost effective approach by using describe() calls and limiting the number of individual AWS Config Rules.
-7. Display the details of non-compliant item directly in AWS Config rule dashboard.
+7. Display the details of non-compliant resources directly in AWS Config Dashboard.
-8. Notify on non-compliant item by triggering an SNS topic.
+8. Notify on non-compliant resources by triggering an SNS topic.

 ## Demo
 See a demo there: https://youtu.be/VR_4209ewIo?t=40m